neil-edelman/make-index/readme.md

 ## <a id = "user-content-preamble" name = "user-content-preamble">Description</a> ##

-`Recursor` is the main part of `make-index`, a content management system that generates static content on all the directories based on templates rooted at the working directory\.
+`MakeIndex` is the main part of `make-index`, a content management system that generates static content on all the directories based on templates rooted at the working directory\.

 There should be an `example` directory that has a bunch of files in it\.
 Run `../bin/make-index` in the example directory; it should make a webpage out of the directory structure and the templates\.